As we stated earlier, the

 GROUP BY clause, doing so makes our output more meaningful as we can clearly see the correlation between the count and the values in

 GROUP BY clause.
-For example, both of the following statements would return an error:
+For example, the following statement returns an error:

-SELECT enabled, count(id) FROM users; SELECT enabled, id, count(id) FROM users GROUP BY enabled;
+SELECT enabled, full_name, count(id) FROM users GROUP BY enabled; -- full_name is not grouped

 In this chapter we've built on our knowledge of

 SELECT, and looked at a number of different ways we can make our